cchitsiang/awesome-stars/README.md

 - [suren-atoyan/monaco-react](https://github.com/suren-atoyan/monaco-react) - Monaco Editor for React - use the monaco-editor in any React application without needing to use webpack (or rollup/parcel/etc) configuration files / plugins
 - [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear and Height Alternative.
 Plane helps you track your issues, epics, and product roadmaps in the simplest way possible.
 - [documenso/documenso](https://github.com/documenso/documenso) - Document Signing as it should be - open and shaped by its community.
 - [fingerprintjs/fingerprintjs](https://github.com/fingerprintjs/fingerprintjs) - Browser fingerprinting library.
-Compared to Fingerprint Pro has limited accuracy (40 - 60%).
+Compared to Fingerprint Identification, has limited accuracy (40 - 60%).
 - [temporalio/sdk-typescript](https://github.com/temporalio/sdk-typescript) - Temporal TypeScript SDK
 - [bra1nDump/show-me-chatgpt-plugin](https://github.com/bra1nDump/show-me-chatgpt-plugin) - Create and edit diagrams in ChatGPT
 - [rowyio/rowy](https://github.com/rowyio/rowy) - Low-code backend platform.
 Manage database on spreadsheet-like UI and build cloud functions workflows in JS/TS, all in your browser.